-This gorgeous little emporium is stacked from floor to ceiling with an eye-popping array of chilli from around the world and also has homegrown beauties Welsh beauties, which blew my own kitchen garden attempts right out of the water.
-And mine were pretty hot.
+This gorgeous little emporium is stacked from floor to ceiling with an eye-watering array of chilli from around the world.
+Being proudly Welsh, it also has homegrown beauties, which blew my own kitchen garden attempts right out of the water.

-The shop is the brainchild of owners, Tim and Suzanne, who obviously quite like spicy food and want to share this love with the good people of North Wales and beyond.
+The shop is the brainchild of owners, Tim and Suzanne.
+It’s clear this is a couple who appreciate spicy food and want to share it with the good people of North Wales and beyond.

 Walking into the store was my idea of Heaven.
 I am the woman who orders vindaloo curry and always, ALWAYS gets a bit of side eye from the waiter who wants to check if I really know what I’m doing.
 Finding a shop that stocks so much chilli that it makes vindaloo look like vanilla ice cream is clearly somewhere I need to be.

-There are dozens of jars and tubs across the shelves, reminiscent of an old curiosity shop and, as well as selling the raw ingredients, the guys also produce their own range of award winning products.
+There are dozens of jars and tubs across the shelves, reminiscent of an old curiosity shop.
+As well as selling the raw ingredients, the guys also produce their own range of award winning products.
 These are all packed in eye catching jars with fiery red writing and some of the best names I’ve ever seen.

 ‘The couple even go as far as to tag some of their brands under the label ‘hot stuff’ – like it’s not ALL quite spicy… ‘